 Land use land cover (LULC)

 The Land Use/Land Cover map of the Wasari watershed shows that agriculture is the dominant land use, covering most of the central part of the watershed.
-Forest land is mainly found along the outer and higher altitude of the watershed and plays an important role in controlling soil erosion, reducing surface runoff, and supporting groundwater recharge.
+Forest land is mainly found along the outer and higher altitudes of the watershed and plays an important role in controlling soil erosion, reducing surface runoff, and supporting groundwater recharge.
 Barren land occurs in small patches around the watershed boundary and represents areas with little or no vegetation that may be prone to land degradation.
 Built-up land occupies a very small area, showing limited settlement and low urban development within the watershed.
 Water bodies are few and scattered, indicating limited surface water availability, though they are important for irrigation and local water needs.
-The fig. 7 shows the LULC map of the wasari village.
+The fig. 7 shows the LULC map of the Wasari village.